a2jensen/ASPEN/README.md

 JupyterLab Extension aimed at making code reuse easier.

 ## Developer Setup (written by Angelo)
-These commands were pulled from the Jupyter Lab extension tutorial.
+These commands and small paragraphs were pulled from the Jupyter Lab extension tutorial.

 - Run this command to create a named conda environment
 ```bash